 Based on Upper Palaeolithic cave paintings, it is believed that the Irish elk had an overall light colouration.
 These early pictures also show a dark stripe running along their backs, a stripe on either side from shoulder to haunch, a dark collar on the throat and a dark hump between the shoulder blades.

 There are two proposed theories surrounding the purpose of this hump on the Irish elk’s withers.
 One of these is that it was used to store fat.
 Localising fat rather than evenly distributing it may have prevented overheating while running or in a rut during the summer.

 The other theory was proposed by American palaeontologist Dale Guthrie in 1989.
 He suggested that, like bison, the hump allowed a higher hinging action of the front legs to increase stride length while running.

 The Irish elk is considered to be cursorial, which means it is adapted for running and stamina, and has often been noted to physically resembled reindeer.

 Where did the Irish Elk live?

 This might sound like a trick question!
-Obviously they lived in Ireland.
+Obviously, they lived in Ireland.
 They were named the Irish Elk due to the fact that well-preserved fossils of the giant deer are especially common in lake sediments and peat bogs across Ireland.
-But they were not exclusive to Ireland and in fact actually roamed another of other countries in their day too.
+But they were not exclusive to Ireland, and in fact, actually roamed of other countries in their day too.

 The Irish elk evolved during the glacial periods of the last million years.
 Evidence has been discovered that suggests that they ranged throughout Europe, northern Asia and northern Africa, and a related form has been discovered in China too.